ExaWorks/job-api-spec/specification.md

 1. Treat `JobExecutor` as an abstract base class and have concrete subclasses of `JobExecutor` implement the specific mechanisms.
-The subclasses can then be instantiated either directly, using a factory pattern or any other reasonable mechanism.
+The subclasses can then be instantiated either directly, using a factory pattern, or any other reasonable mechanism.
 For example:

 <div class="lang-tabs">